mat2k89/Decay-Chains/1 - Isomers and Single Decays.md

 Write code able to read the ENDF data files and extract the half-life and decay mode of a given isomer.
 Given the name of a file (without any path prefix) your code should be able to open the file and find:
 * the half-life and convert it to a decay rate in units of 1/s (noting this will be zero for stable isomers)
 * the decay mode and so the effect this has on the atomic number, atomic mass, and energy state number of the decaying isomer.
-If the isomer is stable, the change on the atomic number and aotmic mass should both be considered zero.
+If the isomer is stable, the change on the atomic number and atomic mass should both be considered zero.

 For instance:
 * Providing the filename ```dec-002_He_004.endf``` should be found to have a decay rate of 0/s and a corresponding change to atomic number of 0 and atomic mass of 0